VincentSheehan22/UCDPA_vincentsheehan/README.md

 A bar plot of the feature importances is saved to file and displayed on screen.

 #### Hyperparamater Tuning on RandomForestRegressor
-The RandomForestRegressor with defualt parameters does not offer an improvement over DecisionTreeRegressor.
+The RandomForestRegressor with default parameters does not offer an improvement over DecisionTreeRegressor.
 Hyperparameter tuning is performed on the RandomForestRegressor model, using `GridSearchCV`, to determine the best parameters for use with the model.
 This is done with the `tune_random_froest()` function defined in `tune_random_forest.py`.
 The best model, with optimal parameters obtained from GridSearchCV, are used to fit and predict